Close

 Testimonials

 My experience with Kotak e-Term Plan from filling the proposal form to policy issuance has been smoother.
-Uploading document is generally challenging, but it was quite easier with Kotak Life.
+Uploading documents is generally challenging, but it was quite easier with Kotak Life.
 Their portal is responsive and intuitive.
 Keep up the good work.

 - Mukund Solanke